johanmazoyer/Asterix/docs/install.rst

     $ git clone https://github.com/johanmazoyer/Asterix.git

 This clones the repository using HTTPS authentication.
-Once the repository is cloned onto your computer, ``cd Asterix`` into it.
+Once the repository is cloned onto your computer, type:
-Then type:

 .. code-block:: bash
+    $ cd Asterix
     $ conda env create --file environment.yml

 This will automatically create a python environement named ``asterix`` with only the required python packages for Asterix, at their